dsw7/VimTools/README.md

 ```
 ### Col
 _Description_:
-- The _Col_ command simply toggles `cursorcolumn`.
+- The _Col_ command simply enables `cursorcolumn`.
+Calling the command a second time will disable `cursorcolumn`.
 The command takes no arguments.